-Now in its sixth season Ring Sarasota, the area’s premier handbell ensemble, is making music throughout the Gulf Coast.
+Now in its seventh season, Ring Sarasota, the area’s premier handbell ensemble, is making music throughout the Gulf Coast.
 With a passion for playing, these spirited musicians captivate audiences age seven to seventy-seven with a unique combination of entertainment, education, and community engagement.

 Dedicated to bringing ringing prime time, the Sarasota‐based group under the direction of former Navy bandleader Rick Holdsworth showcases over 200 bells rung by 30 hands to create a symphony of sound with special effects mimicking the piccolo, percussion, chimes, trombone, even the Tibetan singing bowl.
 Their music has been described as an inspirational mix of melody and muscle.